ott-jax/ott/docs/math.rst

 be of more general interest to other `JAX` users.
 :mod:`ott.math.matrix_square_root` contains an implementation of the matrix square-root using the Newton-Schulz iterations.
-That implementation is itself differentiable using either implicit differentiation or unrolling of the updates of these iterations.
+That implementation is itself differentiable using either :term:`implicit differentiation` or :term:`unrolling` of the updates of these iterations.
 :mod:`ott.math.utils` contains various low-level routines re-implemented for their usage in `JAX`.
 Of particular interest are the custom jvp/vjp re-implementations for `logsumexp` and `norm` that have a behavior that differs,